moorepants/eng122/content/pages/syllabus.rst

 ======

 We will make use of Canvas for the course.
-Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **ENG 122 001 FQ 2017**.
+Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **ENG 122 001 WQ 2020**.

 We will be using several features in canvas:

 Announcements
-   This will be my primary communication avenue to you.
+   This will be the instructors' primary communication avenue to you.
 These announcements will be forwarded automatically to your UCD email address.
 You are expected to read these either through your email program or on the Canvas website.
 Assignments
-   The electronic assignments will be distributed and collected here.
+   The electronic assignments will be listed here but will be distributed and collected through the JuyterHub.
+Discussions
+   Canvas discussions should be used for all questions about the class, homework, theory, projects, etc that is not of a private nature.
+Discussions allows both the instructors and students to collectively answer questions for the whole classes benefit.
+When considering contacting the instructors via email you should default to submitting it via Discussions unless the question is a private matter.
 Grades
    Your grades and basic stats on your relative performance will be available as the course goes along.